Neck Collars Come In A Variety Of Support Styles And Functions

 Other collars can help with conditions like torticollis, cervical dystonia or certain genetic and developmental disorders or brain injury like cerebral palsy, muscular dystrophy and trauma.
 This can often cause unbalanced control, spasms or forceful contractions.
 Again, we have collars and braces are specially designed for support, comfort as swell as a rehabilitative approach using neuromuscular restoration.

-We are pleased to offer some great solutions for head support, repositioning and rehabilitation through the use of collars.
+We are pleased to offer some great solutions for head support, repositioning and rehabilitation through the use of neck collars.
 In general, the more complicated the condition, the more complicated the support, necessitating the help of a therapist.
 We have many individuals that use the headmaster collar and head support collar very well on their own, however, some will require fitting and monitoring by a therapist like the rehabilitative and customization aspects of the head support system or the use of a torticollis collar on a child.
 We work closely with companies like symmetric designs, danmar, and neurorestorative medical to offer many revolutionary products in cervical support collars for children and adults.
 We enjoy working with the ALS Society that help us provide some of our collars to the needy from kind donors.

 There are collars that are inflatable, providing adjustable height, head support and cervical spine decompression.
 This is often used for conditions like disc disease or pinched nerves.
 They can alleviate pressure to a degree that achieves separation of the joints in the neck, actually lifting the head from the shoulders.
 The collars that provide traction are an advancement in traction technology and also offer the benefits of a collar.
 Various designs allow for precise control of force to allowing individual control of left and right sides.
 This can be used to level the head and provide stretching more to one side of the neck.

-There are many types of collars available today.
+There are many types of neck collars available today.
 Depending on your specific needs and recommendations from your health care provider, neck collars can benefit many with cervical spine and head control issues.